dudadornelles/psychic/README.md

 * Recursively finds all test_*.c files
 * Assumes any function name that starts with "test_" to be a test
 * Automagically adds the needed headers, you can just go ahead and write assertions
-*
+* All you need to do is to type `psychic`!

 ## Getting Started

-I swear I looked for them but all C Unit testing libraries didn't cut for me.
-I wanted to do something like this:
+I swear I looked at them but all but C Unit testing libraries they just didn't work the way I wanted.
+I was thinking one should be able to do this:

 ```sh
 $ pip install psychic